 A ridge augmentation is accomplished by placing bone graft material in the tooth socket.
-It is often done immediately after the tooth is removed, to avoid the need for a second procedure later.
+It is often done immediately after the tooth is removed to avoid the need for a second procedure later.
 Next, the gum tissue is placed over the socket and secured with sutures.
-Dr. Sanfilippo may choose to use a space-maintaining product over the top of the graft to help restore the height and width of the space created by the tooth and bone loss, and into which new bone should grow.
+Dr. Sanfilippo may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
 Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.

 A ridge augmentation procedure is typically performed in Dr. Sanfilippo’s office under local anesthesia.
-Some patients may also request sedative medication in addition.
+Some patients may also request sedative medication.

 Our caring staff is here to help you if you have any questions!